Reasoning and Tool-use Compete in Agentic RL:From Quantifying Interference to Disentangled Tuning: Related Work

 \section{Related Work}

 \paragraph{ARL with Tool-use.} ARL research focuses on fine-tuning LLMs as autonomous agents that learn to invoke external tools through environment feedback, bridging the gap between reasoning and action without dense step-level supervision tuning~\cite{schick2023toolformer}.
 Recent advancements have optimized various components of this pipeline, including reward formulation to induce emergent behaviors~\cite{qian2025toolrl,peiyuan2024agile,mai2025agentic}, policy refinement for precise action interleaving~\cite{feng2025retool,singh2025agentic,wei2025autotir} , and large-scale trajectory synthesis~\cite{dong2025tool, li2025websailor} for scalable training~\cite{jiang2025verltool}.
-However, none of these existing methods explore the interference between reasoning and tool-use and ensure that they do not hurt the performance of each other as we did. \paragraph{Multi-LoRA.}This approach attaches multiple LoRA adapters to a shared backbone, enabling different adapters to be activated based on specific routing conditions or tasks.
-Router-driven methods employ learned routers to dynamically select among multiple adapters, aiming to expand effective model capacity through expert specialization~\cite{li2024mixlora,luo2024moelora,zhu2023sira,wumixture,luo2025tr}.
-However, the interference between different abilities can not be disentangled in this regime.
-In contrast to these methods rely on soft expert mixing, DART disentangles the interference within a single ARL task by explicitly isolating reasoning and tool-use updates into disjoint parameter subspaces.
-Moreover, unlike task-specific methods \cite{huanglorahub, wang2024customizable, ma2024modula}, which combine a task-specific LoRA adapter to handle the overall tokens in one task.
-Our DART assigns different LoRA adapters to each token in one task, which provides more capacity of model.
+However, none of these works examine whether reasoning and tool-use interfere with each other under joint optimization, which is the central question of our study.

+\paragraph{Multi-LoRA.} Existing Multi-LoRA methods follow the MoE paradigm~\citep{shazeer2017outrageously}, either using a soft router to mix multiple adapters for greater capacity~\cite{li2024mixlora,luo2024moelora,zhu2023sira,wumixture,luo2025tr}, or composing adapters to generalize across domains~\cite{huanglorahub, wang2024customizable, ma2024modula}.
+These methods address a fundamentally different problem from ours: they aim to increase capacity or enable multi-domain transfer, not to prevent optimization interference between heterogeneous capabilities in a single domain setting.
+Moreover, their \emph{soft mixing} routes each token's gradient to \emph{all} adapters, resulting in an interaction between them.
+In contrast, DART uses a deterministic hard router so each token updates exactly one adapter, preventing reasoning and tool-use from competing over shared trainable parameters.